 (2) statistical tests include too many censored observations.

-We emphasize the significance of these factors in the articles
+For the significance of these factors, see the listing

-(1) problem instances are hard and only get harder as the instance size increases;
+(1) problem instances are consistently hard and only get harder as the instance size increases;

-(2) statistical tests are based strictly on uncensored observations.
+(2) statistical tests are based strictly on uncensored mean first-passage-time observations.